 With the abundance of information on the internet and this newfound time at home, you can spend the time pulling together your design ideas and developing the overall ‘look’ of your wedding.
 If you have sadly had to postpone your wedding to later in the year, perhaps now holding it in autumn or winter, you might want to revisit some of the options to reflect the time of year and season.

 Tip 5: Plan Those Personal Touches I’m always keen to stress to my couples that weddings are all about your personality as a couple.
 I’m therefore a huge advocate for making the day unique to the couple and bringing in personal touches.
 Use this time to think about what personal touches you could apply to your day.
 A practical example of creating a personal touch is to design your own wedding bands with the aide of an independent jeweller (a personal favourite of mine is Alex Appleton based in Wincanton).

 Another perfect activity is to start writing your wedding vows if you are choosing to do so!
 You would be surprised how long they can take unless you are a skilled wordsmith.
 Speak from the heart, and don’t overthink what you are writing.

 None of us can dream about jetting off someplace exotic and warm anytime soon, but hopefully by the time your wedding arrives life will be back to normality and you’ll be able to look forward to your post-wedding holiday.
 You could start investigating certain ideas whether you want non-stop sun, or something a little more adventurous.

 Not Married Yet?

 Tip 8: Perfect Time to Perfect that Proposal Once things improve with regards to social distancing, then why not seize the moment by popping the question to your loved one.
 Use this time to source a ring (or you could design your own…!), decide the perfect venue and how you might propose.
-(Hint - I'd love to help you plan a proposal!)
+(Hint - I absolutely love to help with planning proposals!)

 Tip 10: Enjoy Your Engagement